Financial planning for prospective pet owners

 Taking baby steps before committing

-Janice shares ideas on how to get a taste of homing fur kids before deciding if this is the commitment for you.
+There are also ways to get a taste of homing fur kids before deciding if this is the commitment for you.
 These activities help prospective pet owners decide if they are in the phase of life to factor in the necessary resources to help pets thrive.

 1. Spend time with family and friends who already have pets to understand their experience and routine